wso2/docs-is/en/docs/learn/role-based-permissions.md

     enabled.

     !!!
 Tip
-        You can change the default role name '**admin**' of the Administrative role as described in [here](../../learn/configuring-roles-and-permissions#updating-role-names)
+        You can change the default role name '**admin**' of the Administrative role as described [here](../../learn/configuring-roles-and-permissions#updating-role-names)

 You can create new users and roles and configure permissions for the roles using the management console.
 However, note that you cannot modify